stalker24rus/my_cv_blog_2/README.md

 Project state:  work in progress

 Description:
-It is the project of [my site](https://iakovenko.tech).
+It is source code of [my site](https://iakovenko.tech).
-Project powered on Django framework.
-Project based on the Docker conteiners: Nginx, Apps(Python3, Django, Gunicorn), Postgres.
+I used Django framework for web-app and Docker conteiners for continuous delivery: Nginx, Apps(Python3, Django, Gunicorn), Postgres.
-Host mashine of site based on the Linux, in my case I use Ubuntu 20.04, all instruction on running write for this version.
+Host mashine of site based on the Linux, in my case I use Ubuntu 20.04, all instruction for run based on it version.

 Let's start:
 If you want only check how to work project without deploying to server and you have installed Docker/Docker-compose and curl, then start from 6 paragraph.

+Please check and give me feedback.

 ---
 INSTALATION